hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 How do I quickly execute a ping Command?
 ----------------------------------------

-Here is how to quickly execute a ping command against yourself on Splice LocalNet:
+The following example uses the Ping app which comes pre-installed with the validator and shows the whole transaction flow.

-..
-Why would I want to execute a ping command?
-What's the use case here?
+Below shows how to quickly execute a ping command against yourself on Splice LocalNet:

 .. literalinclude:: ../../examples/03-ping-localnet.ts
     :language: typescript